2alf/prmptinj/README.md

 Add ex defense prompts. ( Once I retire I will post all of my defenses here, lets say after 2 months in top 3 il prob get tired of playing ) Current standing: 5 months in the top #2 // aug 2024. ( soon )

+RETIRED (took a while, even worked as a prompt injector for abit craaaaaaaaaaaaaaaaaazy too much info---- anyways il start setting this up......)

 ## GPT
 - As it currently stands its impossible to defend against glitch token payloads.
 Sure you can easily avoid ALL text, story and similar attacks, but all artisan bombs will leak something.
 After leaking anything other then your harcoded prompt youre in a pickle.
 Its only a matter of time before someone either gets your code leaked or just glitches your bot into granting access.
 ## Palm